erichilarysmithsr/Mordor/README.md

 # Project Mordor

-Mordor is a self-hosted NodeJS based RSS reader that we am writing.
+Mordor is a self-hosted NodeJS based RSS reader that we are writing.
 It is intended to be a proof-of-concept app for Project One-Ring.

 ![Mordor](http://upload.wikimedia.org/wikipedia/en/3/3a/Sauron.jpg "One Ring to Rule Them All")